PerfectlySoft/Perfect-NIO/README.md

 			fooRoute.ext("txt").text())
 ```

+This will produce the routes `/foo.json` and `/foo.txt`.

 #### wild
-Apply a wildcard path segment
+Apply a wildcard path segment.

 Definitions: